Andrey885/Machine_translation_PyTorch/README.md

 or complete the installation manually in four steps:

- 1. You'll need to install the required python packages:
+ 1. Install the required python packages:

 ```
 python -m pip install -r requirements.txt